Michigan Matters: From Mackinac to Motor Bella, Major Events Return

 Then Wright Lassiter III, President/CEO of Henry Ford Health System and also Chair of the Detroit Regional Chamber’s Mackinac Policy Conference kicking off this Monday, talked with Cain about that event.

-The conference was cancelled last year due to the pandemic, though the chamber held virtual sessions on various topics during the year.READ MORE: James Craig Announces Run For Governor, Begins To Campaign
+The conference was cancelled last year due to the pandemic, though the chamber held virtual sessions on various topics during the year.READ MORE: Fourth Stimulus Check: Will You See Another Relief Payment Soon?

 Lassiter talked about the pillars of the upcoming conference attended by business and political leaders and what he hoped to accomplish during the event.